 Directory information is information not generally considered harmful or an invasion of privacy if disclosed.
-This information is available without the consent of parents or eliqible students.
+This information is available without the consent of parents or eligible students.

-Directory information includes the student's name, address, grade level, date and place of birth, photographs, participation in officially recognized activities and sports, weight and height if a member of an athletic team, dates and schools of attendance, and degrees and awards received.
+Directory information includes the student's name, address, grade level, date and place of birth, photographs, participation in officially recognized activities and sports, weight and height if a member of an athletic team, dates and schools of attendance, and degrees and awards received activity programs/sheets.

-Photographs will be considered directory information only when used in printed school publications including the annual yearbook, playbills, honor roll or other recognition lists, graduation programs, newsletters, and sports activity programs/sheets.
 Parents who do not want directory information released must file a written statement with the principal of the child's school annually at the start of each school year.

+Photographs will be considered directory information only when used in printed school publications including the annual yearbook, playbills, honor roll or other recognition lists, graduation programs, newsletters, and sports